FAQ for Team Hosts

 Q. I asked my family/relatives to visit me on the field.
 Do they need to register?

-A. It is best when your family/relatives come for a casual visit that they register with AGWM.
+A. We strongly encourage invited guests to register with AGWM.
+If your visitors will be riding in your STL vehicle, attending church services with you, visiting AG project sites, or staying in your home, it is essential they register with AGWM.
 Although we don’t anticipate any litigation from family, this will ensure we know the insurance purchased is adequate and potential liabilities are minimized.
-Please be reminded that any family visit exceeding eight weeks on the field requires AD and RD approval.
+Please be reminded that any family visit exceeding 6 weeks on the field requires AD/RD approval.

 Q. Do I tell teams that it is ok to purchase their own insurance?

-A. One of the requirements needed to complete the Team registration process with AGWM is to purchase the AGWM-approved Chubb insurance.
-The cost is $4.50 per person/per day including the days of travel.
-The AGWM Executive Committee, on recommendation of legal counsel, has made a decision that all teams are required to purchase Chubb insurance as part of the registration process.
-Teams may have another overseas insurance provider, but they need to know that the registration process will not be complete if they do not purchase Chubb insurance through AGWM.
+A. One of the requirements needed to complete the team registration process with AGWM is to purchase the AGWM Travel Insurance.
+The cost is $4.50 per person/per day, including the days of travel.
+The AGWM Executive Committee, with recommendation of legal counsel, has made a decision that all teams are required to purchase AGWM Travel Insurance as part of the AGWM registration process.
+Teams may have another overseas insurance provider, but they must also purchase the AGWM Travel Insurance to complete registration for approval.

 Q. Are minors also covered by insurance?

 A. Yes.
 Minors are covered under the AGWM Travel Insurance.